 For more information —

 Our recycling program covers aluminum cans, office paper, and ink cartridges; and the program is being expanded to account for more plastic products on campus and more recycling containers.
-EH&S works with student interest groups, such as Students for Environmental Awareness (SEA), who fully support the University’s recycling program.
-EH&S also helps to educate the student body in order to maintain successful recycling efforts.
+EH&S [Environmental Health and Safety] works with student interest groups, such as Students for Environmental Awareness (SEA [Students for Environmental Awareness] ), who fully support the University’s recycling program.
+EH&S [Environmental Health and Safety] also helps to educate the student body in order to maintain successful recycling efforts.

 UT Dallas is also researching materials exchanges for lead batteries, light ballasts, monitors, oils for fuel blending, and paints.
 Development is currently under way in pilot projects for the exchange of Mercury thermometers to alcohol-based units.